 Formally known as Postdoc Fellows, non-employee postdoc is paid a stipend by an externally-funded training grant, or directly by a foreign country or institution of origin, and is engaged in a temporary and a defined period of mentored advanced training and professional development following completion of a doctoral degree program.

 Non-Employee Postdoctoral Scholars are eligible for health insurance coverage through Boston University.
-Fellows can enroll in the Aetna graduate student plan and receive a reimbursement from the Office of the Provost to make the out of pocket cost of monthly premiums equal to what an employee postdoc would pay with the Blue Cross plan.
+Fellows can enroll in the Blue Cross Blue Shield health plan and dental plan.

 Benefits for Non-Employee Postdocs